mydea/PikadayResponsive/README.md

 You can change the text of the clear/today buttons.
 Defaults are ```Clear``` and ```Today```.

 ##Changelog
+v0.5.3 (August 6th 2015)

+* Update dependencies
+* Check for windows as operating system to show Pikaday on touch-enabled laptops

 v0.5.0 (February 5th 2015)

 * Moved dependencies to bower